mike3983/Linux-Server-Configuration/README.md

 ## Adjust Python Files and Launch App

 1. Use `sudo nano` command to change all engine to `engine = create_engine('postgresql://mikeg:[your password]@localhost/soc)` e.g engine = create_engine('engine = create_engine('postgresql://mikeg:[your password]@localhost/soc')
 Base.metadata.bind = engine.

-Perform this in the database_setup.py and the dbdata.py(i.e. in 3 places)
+Perform this same step in the database_setup.py and the dbdata.py files.

-2. Initiate the database if you have a script to do so: `python database_setup.py `
+2. Initiate the database: `$ python database_setup.py` Populate the database by running: `$ python dbdata.py`

 3. Restart Apache server `$ sudo service apache2 restart` and enter your public IP address or host name into the browser.
-Hooray!
-Your application should be online now!
+The web application should be online now!

 ## Appendix: